RetroDECK/ES-DE/INSTALL.md

 There are two main ways to pass options to emulators, using _extras_ or using the _data_ URI.
 There can only be a single data URI but there can be an arbitrary amount of extras.
 To understand more about the way this works, you can read about the _putExtra()_ and and _setData()_ functions here:\
 https://developer.android.com/reference/android/content/Intent

 `%EXTRA_` - This passes an _extra_ which contains any additional information that the emulator may support.
 This is provided as a key/value pair where you define the key name following the literal %EXTRA_ string and terminate it with a % sign and then assign the value using an equal sign.
 For example %EXTRA_LIBRETRO%=puae_libretro_android.so will pass the extra named _LIBRETRO_ with its value set to _puae_libretro_android.so_.
 You can pass an unlimited number of extras and you can also use various ROM variables in combination with this as described below.
-It's also possible to use the `%GAMEDIRRAW%`, `%ROMPATHRAW%` and `%ROMRAW%` variables inside an `%EXTRA_` variable definition, which will expand to the the directory of the game file, the ROM directory and the path to the game file respectively.
+It's also possible to use the `%BASENAME%`, `%GAMEDIRRAW%`, `%ROMPATHRAW%` and `%ROMRAW%` variables inside an `%EXTRA_` variable definition, which will expand to the basename of the game file, the directory of the game file, the ROM directory and the path to the game file respectively.

 `%EXTRAARRAY_` - Defines an array of comma-separated string values following the key name.
-Only literal strings are supported, so this can't be used in combination with any ROM variables.
+Only literal strings and special variables are supported, so this can't be used in combination with any ROM variables.
 As commas are used as separator characters, you'll need to escape any comma signs that you want to include in the actual value.
 For example %EXTRAARRAY_Parameters%=pone,p\\,two,pthree will pass the extra named _Parameters_ with the three separate array entries _pone_, _p,two_ and _pthree_.
-It's also possible to use the `%GAMEDIRRAW%`, `%ROMPATHRAW%` and `%ROMRAW%` variables inside an `%EXTRAARRAY_` variable definition, which will expand to the the directory of the game file, the ROM directory and the path to the game file respectively.
+It's also possible to use the `%BASENAME%`, `%GAMEDIRRAW%`, `%ROMPATHRAW%` and `%ROMRAW%` variables inside an `%EXTRAARRAY_` variable definition, which will expand to the basename of the game file, the directory of the game file, the ROM directory and the path to the game file respectively.

 `%EXTRABOOL_` - Sets an extra with a boolean value, i.e. true/1 or false/0.